Old Berrien County Courthouse Complex: County Records Building

 Eventually the land was broken up, with different buildings purchased by private individuals.
 The building was modified over the years, including two non-brick additions in the 20th century.
 While the building served as apartments for most of its post-county existence, until the 2000s, a laundromat and a local soft water company occupied the two story section.
 By the time the County looked into repurchasing the property in the 1960s, the building was in terrible condition despite its occupation.

 The County committed itself to uniting the entirety of the Courthouse Square and by 1990, the building was under its ownership.
 While the BCHA debated on what to do with the building, tenants remained as occupants until at least 2000.
 Plans over the years had included offices, storage, and exhibit space in various styles, however, continued costs associated with the renovation of the building and the new updates proved to be prohibitive.

 In 2006, the BCHA embarked on a capital campaign to raise 2.3 million dollars to finally renovate the building, however a one-two punch derailed it.
 The first was the Great Recession, which saw available funding sources evaporate.
-The second was a fire in October of 2007, which destroyed the interior and the roof, but did not compromise the structural integrity of the building.
+The second was a fire in October 2007, which destroyed the interior and the roof, but did not compromise the structural integrity of the building.
 By 2009, a new roof and point tucking repair had been completed, but the damaged windows remain boarded up.